WPGlobus/WPGlobus/readme.txt

 = 1.0.10 =
 * FIXED:
 	* Admin CSS corrected so it's not easily broken by themes who use their own jQueryUI styling.
+	* Checking case in admin for set locale which does not set in WPGlobus
 * EXTRA
 	* Checked for WPSeo 2.0 compatibility